unik-name/docs.unikname.network/docs/setting-up-uns-node/README.md

 ## Run a node with Docker Compose

-In this documentation, we'll start a LIVENET <brand name="uns"/> node using [Docker Compose](https://docs.docker.com/compose/) and a configuration file.
+In this documentation, we'll start sandbox <brand name="uns"/> node using [Docker Compose](https://docs.docker.com/compose/) and a configuration file.

 So, be sure to have these prerequisites:
 - [Docker](https://docs.docker.com/install) installed on your Linux machine